Homebrew/brew.sh/_posts/2024-07-26-homebrew-summer-2024-hackathon.md

 From there, participants tackled high-priority issues, raising pull requests in the dedicated Slack channel to ensure speedy reviews.

-Participants worked synchronously and co-located over three days, with a stand-up around 9:30am and departing at 5:00pm.
+Participants worked synchronously and co-located over three days, with a stand-up around 9:30am and departure at 5:00pm.
 Dinners were optional but provided opportunities for additional discussion:

 ![Group dinner](/assets/img/blog/homebrew-summer-2024-hackathon/dinner.jpg)